kellya/poke/README.md

     ```
 ## Feedback/contact

-For any feedback, please use the [issues](issues) page.
+For any feedback, or issues  please use the [issues](https://github.com/kellya/poke/issues) page.

-If you would like to communicate via Matrix, you may join the [poke project room](https://matrix.to/#/#poke:arachnitech.com)
+If you would like to communicate via Matrix, you may join poke project room at [#poke:arachnitech.com](https://matrix.to/#/#poke:arachnitech.com)